SIMEXP/lab-documentation/source/data/compute_canada.md

 Given that no member of the lab has priviledged admin rights, this fairness relies on everyone adopting a clear code of conduct, and shared organization.
 If not, other members of the lab will see their analysis/data transfer/... fail, and they will be discouraged to use these incredible resources, and to do research at all.

-When you are new to Compute Canada, we will ask you to run a setup script that will set data management access and give you access to utils for project management.
+When you are new to Compute Canada, we will ask you to run a setup script that will set data management access and give you access to utils for project management, including:

+- setup ACLs for the data admin to the project and nearline folders
+- add project management commands to your bash environment
+- generate SSH keys if not already created, and help you set them up on Github for easier access
+- configure the ssh agent and keychain to avoid typing your ssh key password each time you push to github or ssh to another server.
+- configure git global variables

 You can do it just once on each cluster:

 ```